Culture Crawl: May 16

 Trolley Stop: Collins Avenue & 11 St

-For February's Culture Crawl, learn more about The Wolfsonian's current exhibition Silhouettes: Image and Word in the Harlem Renaissance during a free curator-led tour starting at 6:15pm.
+For this month's Culture Crawl, learn more about The Wolfsonian's current exhibition Silhouettes: Image and Word in the Harlem Renaissance, Harry Clarke and the Geneva Window, The Big World: Alternative Landscapes in the Modern Era, and What's on the Menu during a free curator-led tour starting at 6:15pm.

 The Lifeguard, Cafe and Restuarant